straight to your inbox

 In a normal year, your budget would be mostly fixed.
-For now, though, you should consider building a more agile budget that allows you to shift resources as needed.
+For now, though, you should consider building a more agile budget, like a rolling budget, that allows you to shift resources as needed.
 This is also known as a modular approach to budgeting, and it increases your company’s survivability by adding options and contingencies into the budget and creating centrally-controlled fund pools.

 To apply this budgeting method, break each project into distinct phases.
 Review each phase periodically, then decide whether to allocate further funding to the project.
 If you determine that those funds could be better utilized elsewhere, you can postpone or discontinue the project.

 In order to create a truly agile budget, you need comprehensive real-time spend visibility across the entire company.
 With a spend management platform like Ramp, you can leverage powerful search functionality to pinpoint any transaction made by anyone at any time, receive instant alerts regarding price increases or wasteful spend, and review real-time reports on spend across the company.

 Armed with these insights, you can make immediate tweaks to your budget that reduce operational costs and protect the financial health of the company.